getlantern/lantern/README.md

 #### Concurrent safe usage

-Below is an example of a concurrent way that uses goset.
+Below is an example of a concurrent way that uses set.
 We call ten functions concurrently and wait until they are finished.
 It basically creates a new string for each goroutine and adds it to our set.